 Email address: email@example.com

-I have worked on a variety of problems centering around global
+I have worked on a variety of problems centering around global issues in

 geometry and global analysis.
-My work often relates to
+My work often relates to questions in

-theoretical physics (quantum field theory, string theory, and
+theoretical physics (quantum field theory, string theory, and condensed

-I count physicists among my collaborators.
+matter theory), and I count physicists among my collaborators.

 recent papers | more

 On Determinant Line Bundles

 Classical Chern-Simons, Part 2 [ps, pdf]